 The big advantage of podcasts is that listeners can listen to them while driving their car, traveling, doing jogging, etc.

 Check out this super useful article listing the best 29 business and marketing podcasts you should listen to.
 Afterward, you can pick the podcasts which make the most sense for you and create your own.
+And a more recent list we curated, focused on WordPress podcasts:

 4. Show Your Creativity With Videos